Exorath/BuycraftConsumer/README.md

 The player uuid will be injected in the meta by the consumer, this means that there are still around 130 characters for the action meta.

 type 0: An [ActionAPI](#) execution, with the ActionAPI data in the meta field.
 The ActionAPI allows you to send actions to a player's server/all servers.

+## Notes

+- Every x seconds get list of unfinished transactions (get-due-players | get-online-commands | delete-commands).
+  - List with players and json data (given as an online command).
+  - Data will je JSON.
+  - Example command: actionapi{"type":"message", "msg":"Thanks for purchasing this rank!"}
+- Send this data with UUID and other needed data
+  - Using POST to the action API (HTTP request)